HanadaLee/openresty/README.md

 ### Support for inheritance in "proxy_set_header" and its friends

-Introduces the 'proxy_set_header_inherit' directive which blocks the merge inheritance in receiving contexts when set to off.
+Introduces the `proxy_set_header_inherit` directive which blocks the merge inheritance in receiving contexts when set to off.
 The purpose of the added mechanics is to reduce repetition within the nginx configuration for universally set (or boilerplate) request headers, while maintaining flexibility to set additional headers for specific paths.
 The original patch is from [[PATCH] Added merge inheritance to proxy_set_header](https://mailman.nginx.org/pipermail/nginx-devel/2023-November/XUGFHDLSLRTFLWIBYPSE7LTXFJHNZE3E.html).
-Additionally provides grpc support.

 There is no change in behavior for existing configurations.